Mission Driven Teams

 Mission-driven team with direct user connections

-I've learned through hard experience that having a single intermediary for product knowledge makes the vision myopic and skews priorities.
-When team members interact directly with users, they gain authentic insights that can't be captured in documentation or second-hand reports.
-Watching a user struggle with a feature you built creates powerful motivation to fix it.
-Hearing a user's excitement about a solution you created reinforces the value of your work.
-This direct connection transforms abstract "users" into real people with real needs, and that transformation changes everything.
+A single intermediary for product knowledge narrows the picture and skews priorities.
+Direct interaction gives insights that docs and second-hand reports cannot.
+Watching a user struggle with something you built creates motivation to fix it.
+Hearing excitement about a solution you created reinforces why the work matters.
+That connection changes everything.

 📋Practical Approaches